guilycst/go-htmx-todo-list/README.md

 # What it can currently do

-- Create and Read tasks
+- Create, Read, Update and Delete tasks
 - Complete tasks
 - Data is stored in memory